SDFIdk/design-system-icons/README.md

 ```
 ... and then opening [docs/index.html](docs/index.html) in a browser.

+## Publish NPM

+Create a new release in Github to publish an updated NPM package.
+Details are available in the "Npm" section of SDFI ITU's wiki.

 ## Acknowledgements

 Icons images are used with permission from SDFI and the [SDFI Design Figma](https://www.figma.com/file/G9g2vp2MOcejoPB3d1xJvU/Dataforsyningen-Design-System?node-id=2%3A3357)